ayaanatifcodes/leetcode-by-me/time_and_space_complexity.md

 We use **Big-O notation** to describe growth rate.

-It does NOT measure actual seconds.
+It does not measure actual seconds.
 It measures scalability.

 ## 📈 Common Time Complexities